Friday, May 17

 Naftogaz sees September as the earlier date for going into the Eurobond market, Kobolyev told the Concorde Capital conference.
 First, the state energy company wants to see the level of demand and prices for a Eurobond launch planned by the Finance Ministry by mid-June.
 Noting high foreign demand for hryvnia treasury bonds, Kobolyev said local bonds could be a good source of financing.

 The recent jump in foreign purchases of hryvnia bonds also has caught the eye of Ukrzaliznytsia, the state railroad.
 “We are seeing a high level of interest, a lot of activity on this instrument from the Ukrainian and international players,” Yevhen Kravtsov, CEO of UZ, said at the Concorde conference.
-Referring to issuing Eurobonds and borrowing money from EBRD and EIB, he added: “Our strategy is to use such a mix and continue to replenish our portfolio with hryvnia instruments.”
+Referring to issuing Eurobonds and borrowing money from EBRD and EIB, he added: “Our strategy is to use such a mix and continue to replenish our portfolio with hryvnia instruments.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 The International Finance Corporation carried out its debut issue of hryvnia bonds, denominated at 15.75% per annum, to support its operations in Ukraine.
 The bonds were issued Monday, redeemable in 2020, said Jason Brett Pellmar, IFC manager ro Ukraine, Moldova and Belarus.
 IFC, a World Bank unit, has a AAA rating.